simo4-4/DAG_Workflow_Manager/README.md

 ## Solution: A DAG Task Manager

 ### Inspiration:
 I got inspired from the way Apache Airflow works!
-Would love to further improve this implementation to possibly allow each task to run on a distributed server where a streaming queue such as kafka runs between the dependencies
+Initially, I thought of developing an ETL specific task manager, but it ended up being too limiting and unflexible and therefore decided to abtract each ETL stage into a task.
+Would love to further improve this implementation to possibly allow each task to run on a distributed server where a streaming queue such as Apache Kafka runs between the dependencies

 ### Usage:
 - To run the default configuration: